BRANDON C. DI NOTO

 As a conductor, Di Noto has had the pleasure of working with a wide variety of ensembles in both clinics and performances.
 A brief list of ensembles that Di Noto has collaborated with include: the CSU Fullerton University Singers, Point Loma Nazarene University Chamber Orchestra and Chorale, Solana Beach Presbyterian Church Chancel Choir, and the USC Thornton University Chorus.
 Di Noto currently serves as the Artistic Director of Pacific Harmonix, a professional choral ensemble based in Southern California that specializes in performance of standard, diverse, and new choral music.
-His conducting instructors include, Drs.
-Daniel Jackson, Larry Livingston, Keith Pedersen, Jo-Michael Scheibe, Tram Sparks, Nick Strimple, and Philip Tyler.
+His conducting instructors and mentors include, Grant Gershon, Cristian Grases, Daniel Jackson, Larry Livingston, Keith Pedersen, Jo-Michael Scheibe, Tram Sparks, Nick Strimple, and Philip Tyler.

 A passionate advocate for music education, Di Noto first taught K-8 music and theatre as a camp counselor with Maranatha Christian Schools’ Summer Theatre Arts Camp.
 He also served as a tutor for the introductory music theory and music history courses during his undergraduate studies.
 Di Noto currently operates a private studio where he teaches Private Composition & Theory, Conducting & Score Study, and Voice.
 His students have received accolades such as acceptance to undergraduate and graduate music programs.